Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Summary and Conclusions

+In this work, we propose an accurate and simple method for solving the Schr\"odinger equation with a color Coulomb plus a linear confining potential in momentum space.
+The linear potential gives rise to a logarithmic singularity, which can be removed in the same way as the one from the Coulomb potential, but also to a Cauchy principal-value singularity, which stands in the way of a direct application of the standard Nystr\"om method for its numerical solution.
+In a preceding paper~\cite{Leitao:2014jha}, we have shown how the principal-value singularity can be subtracted, thus making the Schr\"odinger equation singularity free.
+However, as a consequence of this subtraction, the derivatives of the---\emph{a priori}---unknown wave function appear in the equation.

+One way of dealing with this obstacle is to use a Galerkin method, i.e., to expand the wave function in a basis of appropriate functions whose derivatives are known or can be calculated.
+In Ref.~\cite{Leitao:2014jha} we followed this approach and solved the singularity-free Schr\"odinger equation by means of an expansion in a basis of cubic B-splines.
+We found that the solutions converge well with increasing number of basis functions, especially for the lowest energy eigenvalues.
+For the higher-energy eigenstates, however, a rather large number of basis functions was needed to find good agreement with the exactly known values.

+A drawback of the expansion method is that the basis functions must be chosen and adapted for each problem very carefully.
+If they do not have the same asymptotic behavior as the correct solution, problems with convergence and accuracy are likely to occur.

-Our objective here was to develop a simpler, more reliable and yet sufficiently general numerical method that can in principle be applied to any type of realistic bound-state problem.
-In this work, we demonstrated that the Nystr\"om collocation method can be used to solve the Schr\"odinger equation with the linear confining potential after the principal singularity has been subtracted accordingly.
-The first and second derivatives of the wave function, that enter the equation, can be re-expressed in terms of the wave function itself by means of an expansion in interpolating polynomials.
-The problem then reduces to an ordinary eigenvalue problem that can be easily solved.
+In this work, we have demonstrated that it is in fact possible to use the Nystr\"om method to solve the momentum-space Schr\"odinger equation with the linear confining potential, and consequently with the whole Cornell potential, when its principal-value singularity is treated with the subtraction technique of~\cite{Leitao:2014jha}.
+The first and second derivatives of the wave function that enter the equation can be expressed in terms of the values of the wave function at neighboring points by means of interpolating functions.
+The problem then reduces to an ordinary matrix eigenvalue problem that can be easily solved.